saltstack-formulas/redis-formula/README.rst

 ``redis.server``
 ----------------

-Install redis and start up the service (currently, only upstart/ubuntu supported).
+Install redis and start up the service ( Ubuntu + RedHat based systems should work ).

-For a list of all available options, look at: `redis/templates/redis.conf.jinja`
+For a list of all available options, look at: `redis/templates/redis.{version}.conf.jinja` - also have a look at the pillar.example and map.jinja.